Pee Dee prep football teams gear up for playoffs

 The SCISA state finals are Nov.
 23 at Benedict College’s Charlie W. Johnson Stadium.
 As for the SCHSL, their finals are Dec.
 6 (Classes A and 2A at Benedict) and Dec.
 7 at Columbia’s Williams-Brice Stadium (Classes 3A through 5A).

-“This is the time of the year when you’re excited to play, and you just want to keep playing,” said West Florence coach Jody Jenerette, whose Knights open their Class 5A playoffs 7:30 p.m.
-Friday at Berkeley.
+“This is the time of the year when you’re excited to play, and you just want to keep playing,” said West Florence coach Jody Jenerette, whose Knights open their Class 5A playoffs Friday night at 7:30 at Berkeley.
 “We’re bringing a bunch of JV players up.
 This is what it’s all about, and you don’t want it to end.”

 While South Florence plays in 5A at Goose Creek, Wilson will travel in 4A to Hilton Head Island.
 But according to Tigers coach Derek Howard, he treated his team’s 28-13 victory over Marlboro County as the postseason to get his team into gear.

-“We consider this last game a playoff game, so now we’re going into week two of our playoff run.
+“We consider this last game a playoff game, so now we’re going into Week 2 of our playoff run.
 We’re excited,” Howard said.
 “I think we’ve been in the playoffs every year since I’ve been here.
-Last year, we won our first playoff game, and we’re looking to kind of improve upon that."
+Last year, we won our first playoff game, and we’re looking to kind of improve upon that.”

 And although the Tigers are seeded third from Region 6-4A, Howard warns skeptics about counting the Tigers out.